You probably think you can get all the memory training you need from books, right?

 As the dating gurus often point out, if you want to create the feeling that someone knows you better, have them share time with you in multiple locations as quickly as possible.
 Do this while deliberately creating a Memory Palace together, and those locations become infinitely stronger.

 And who knows?
 You might just develop a romance out of it or deepen a current one.
-A married couple took the training I was in and I saw them strengthen their bond before my very eyes.
+A married couple took the training I attended and I watched as the memory training experience strengthened their bond before my very eyes.

-And although my girlfriend wasn’t there, one part of that couple convinced me to finally propose, so the magic of taking a memory training really does go beyond the skills of recall.
+And although my girlfriend (now wife) wasn’t there, watching this couple convinced me to finally propose.
+So the magic of taking a memory training really does go beyond the skills of recall.
 It touches and makes all areas of your life more exciting.

 6. You Get To Challenge Yourself